ksDreamer/LLM-Robot/README.md

 1. Users send control commands to the system through natural language (voice or text).
 2. The system parses the command using a LLM with customized knowledge and converts it into ROS control code.
 3. In ROS, each node executes the code to control the robot to perform corresponding actions.
-4. (Possible future development direction) Add a feedback system, where the robot will feed back the execution results to the system, which will then convert the results into natural language and provide feedback to the user.

 # Tools